-Our research team feed their insights to Besedo as a whole ensuring a high level of expertise at every level of our organization.
-From moderation agents to managers and development.
+Our research team feeds their insights to Besedo as a whole ensuring a high level of expertise at every level of our organization.
+From moderation agents to managers and developers.
 This ensures that our experience and expertise is infused into all our services and products.

 Get an AI solution that fits your needs

 There is no question about it, AI will play a huge role in marketplace growth over the next couple of years.
 However, to truly benefit from machine learning, make sure you get models that will work well for you.

 We often talk to marketplace owners who have become slightly disillusioned after testing AI solutions that weren’t properly calibrated for their business.
 They have wasted time implementing a solution that didn’t solve their issue in a proper way and now they are wary of AI as a whole.

 That’s a shame, when applied correctly AI is a great money saver and provides other benefits like fast time to site and user privacy protection.

 To avoid spending money on the wrong AI, have a chat with our solution designers and they will give you a good idea of which setup would work for you and the results you can expect.
 Together you can tailor a solution that fits your exact needs.